iknowjason/CMLab/files/puppet/puppet-lab-guide.md

    Exiting now because the waitforcert setting is set to 0.
    ```

-   Now we need to approve the pending certificate request on the puppet master.
+   On **puppet** server:  Now we need to approve the pending certificate request on the puppet master.
 Back on the **puppet** chef master linux system, list the pending certificate requests:
    ```bash
    sudo /opt/puppetlabs/bin/puppetserver ca list
    ```